GiantRavens/markdown_forge/README.md

 # markdown_forge

-markdown_forge is a publication "forge" that reshapes opaque EPUB and PDF sources into AI/ML/search and discover toolready Markdown and clean publication exports of same.
+markdown_forge is a publication "forge" that reshapes opaque EPUB and PDF sources into AI/ML/search and discover tool-ready Markdown and clean publication exports of same.

 ## Purpose